-- 1. All flyers and advertising must be approved and stamped by the Director of the Mabee Center & Student Engagement before being placed up around campus.
+- 1. All flyers and advertising must be approved and stamped by the Coordinator of Student Engagement before being placed up around campus.
 The Division of Student Life has full discretion in approving flyers and banners. - 2.
-The name of the sponsoring organization, individual, class, or faculty member must be clearly indicated on each flyer or banner, as well as the time, date and location of the event. - 3.
-Flyers must be no larger than 11" X 17" unless special permission is given by the Director of the Mabee Center & Student Engagement. - 4.
-Banners hung up on campus must not impede the flow of pedestrian traffic otherwise they will be removed. - 5.
+The name of the sponsoring organization, individual, class, or faculty member must be clearly indicated on each flyer or banner, as well as the time, date and location of the event.
+Cooordinator of Student Engagement. - 3.
+Banners hung up on campus must not impede the flow of pedestrian traffic otherwise they will be removed. - 4.
+Copyrighted images may not be used. - 5.
 All flyers must be in good taste.
 Poor taste includes, but is not limited to: sexually explicit pictures or photographs of any persons without clothing; statements, symbols, depictions or references to alcohol or drugs (i.e. pictures of beer, kegs, beer steins or the acronym "BYOB"); foul language; and any other offensive or vulgar material. - 6.
-Use thumb tacks, staples and/or tape to place flyers on bulletin boards.
+Use thumb tacks, staples, and/or tape to place flyers on bulletin boards.
 Use painters tape to place flyers on indoor walls.
 The use of tape other than painters tape (i.e. duct, scotch, packing and strapping tape, etc.) is not permitted under any circumstances.
 Failure to do so may result in the assessment of damage charges to the sponsor. - 7.
 Flyers are not allowed to be placed on any glass surfaces.
 Any flyers found on these surfaces will be removed.
 Posters and flyers should be hung on the hanging strips at the top of the windows in the Gladys Crown Student Center. - 8.
-Flyers and banners may not be placed on top of existing materials on the college's bulletin boards or walls. - 9.
-Posting is not permitted on trees, benches, trashcans or campus exteriors. - 10.
+Flyers and banners may not be placed on top of existing materials on the College's bulletin boards or walls. - 9.
+Posting is not permitted on trees, benches, trash cans, or campus exteriors. - 10.
 Flyers are not allowed to be placed on or over themed bulletin boards located in the residence halls, nor on the calendar located outside of the cafeteria.
-Posting in the Residence Halls must be approved by the Director of Residence Life and posting on the cafeteria bulletin board must be approved by the Director of Student Engagement. - 11.
-Banners and Flyers may not be posted more than two weeks before the event.
+Posting in the residence halls must be approved by the Coordinator of Residence Life and posting on the cafeteria bulletin board must be approved by the Coordinator of Student Engagement. - 11.
+Banners and flyers may not be posted more than two weeks before the event.
 The posting organization, individual, class, or faculty member is responsible for removing all flyers and banners within 48 hours of the conclusion of the publicized event.